 "The homestays were perfect for practicing Mongolian." — Program alum

-Students live with host families in urban and rural areas to experience the diversity of contemporary Mongolia.
-Students discover the cosmopolitan nature of Ulaanbaatar, Mongolia's capital and largest city, as well as the open expanses of the steppe or high mountains and rolling hills through homestays with nomadic communities.
+You will live with host families in urban and rural areas to experience the diversity of contemporary Mongolia.
+You will have the opportunity to discover the cosmopolitan nature of Ulaanbaatar, Mongolia's capital and largest city, as well as the open expanses of the steppe or high mountains and rolling hills through homestays with nomadic communities.

 Other accommodations during the program include apartments, guest houses, educational institutions, or small hotels.

 Urban homestay in Ulaanbaatar (three to four weeks)

 You will experience Mongolian middle-class urban life, practice your Mongolian language skills, and test your new cultural skills in the context of a family in Ulaanbaatar.
 Host families are often excellent sources of contacts and information for your Independent Study Project.
 All host families live in apartment blocks located in various micro-districts of the city.
 Students typically form strong connections with their host families.

 During this period of the program, you will attend lectures and language classes at the SIT program center and visit important cultural sites throughout Ulaanbaatar.

 Rural homestay (one to two weeks)

 You will live with a nomadic community in either central or northern Mongolia, depending on the season and travel conditions.
 These communities regularly move in search of better pastures and water for their livestock in the steppe.
 You will typically work with and learn from the nomadic community, actively participating in a wide range of daily animal herding and household chores.

 Central Mongolian plains.
 Central Mongolia is the land of the central Mongolian Khalkh people, Mongolia's largest ethnic group and nomads who move between five and ten times a year.
 The region includes open steppes with rolling hills and a semi-desert area.
 During this period, you will live in a ger, a transportable shelter made of felt and wood.